A Survey on Causal Discovery: Theory and Practice: Causal Discovery with Cycles

-\paragraph{$\sigma$-Connection Graphs} From the concept of $\sigma$-separation, one can derive a MG where conditional independencies are expressed in the presence of cycles and latent variables, namely a $\sigma$-Connection Graph ($\sigma$-CG).
-An algorithm to learn this structures from data has been developed \cite{forre2018constraint} as a natural extension of the work presented in \cite{hyttinen2014constraint}.
+From the concept of $\sigma$-separation, one can derive a MG where conditional independencies are expressed in the presence of cycles and latent variables, namely a $\sigma$-Connection Graph ($\sigma$-CG).
+An algorithm to learn this structure from data has been developed \cite{forre2018constraint} as a natural extension of the work presented in \cite{hyttinen2014constraint}.
 The causal discovery problem is re-casted as a continuous optimization problem based on the following loss function: